Sexting is when people share sexual texts or images of themselves on their phone, online or through apps. This is commonly done using text messaging.

 Lots of young people sext, with most finding it fun.
 But there are times when intimate relationships go wrong, and sexts can be shared without someone’s knowledge or consent.
-This is image-based abuse.
+This is called image-based abuse.
 It’s important to know that if images are shared without someone’s consent, it’s not their fault.
 The person who shared it is in the wrong.

 See below for more information on what could happen and how you can support a young person to avoid, and deal with, having their private messages and images exposed online.

 Did you know that asking for, taking, having or sharing a sexual photo or video of someone under 18 can actually be child pornography in Australia?

 Even if someone only takes a sexually explicit picture of themselves or their partner, it can be illegal.
 It may also have serious legal consequences, which can end up affecting lots of other parts of a person’s life.